 Foot Corns Treatment in Schaumburg, Elgin, Huntley and Montclare, Chicago, IL

-At Advanced Foot and Ankle, our podiatrists treat foot corns and our team work together with you to ensure that problems don’t recur.
+At Advanced Foot and Ankle Specialists, our podiatrists treat foot corns and our team work together with you to ensure that problems don’t recur.
+We will relieve your pain and contour your skin to help elevate your problems.
 Call to for more information at (847) 262-4049.
 Visit us at a location near you.

 Every day, the average person spends several hours on their feet and takes several thousand steps.
 Walking puts pressure on your feet that’s equivalent to 2-3 times your body weight.
 No wonder your feet hurt!